2014 Kiss of Love protest: Activities

-The Kiss of Love protest began in October 2014 when Jai Hind TV, a Malayalam news channel owned by the Indian National Congress, telecast an exclusive report on alleged immoral activity at the parking space of Downtown Cafe in Kozhikode.
-The video showed a young couple kissing and hugging each other.
-A mob of attackers, who were later identified as belonging to the Bharatiya Janata Yuva Morcha, vandalized the cafe following the report.
-Following this, a group of friends from a Facebook page called 'Freethinkers', started the Facebook page 'Kiss of Love'.
-Activists from all over Kerala decided to protest against the series of moral policing incidents by organizing a public event at Marine Drive Beach, Kochi on November 2.

 On November 2, 2014, activists gathered at Marine Drive, Kochi to express solidarity with the movement against moral policing.
 A planned march proceeded from the campus of Ernakulam Law College to the venue, during which the police took around 50 activists into preventive custody, citing law and order issues.
 Various religious and political groups also gathered on the protest grounds to physically prevent the activists from kissing and hugging in public.

-Kerala Police was criticized for its failure to control the event.
+This included members from the Bharatiya Janata Yuva Morcha, SDPI, Vishva Hindu Parishad, Shiv Sena, Bajrang Dal, and Hindu Sena.
+The Kerala Police was criticized for its failure to control the event.
 Police allowed counter-protesters—which included members of Shiv Sena, SDPI, and Bajrang Dal—to attack the protesters.
 Although they attempted to physically stop the Kiss of Love protesters from legally protesting, none of the counter-protesters were removed.
 Police later claimed that they arrested the Kiss of Love protesters to save the protesters' lives.
+The protest also went viral on social networking sites and in the news media with supporters of the campaign had been posting pictures of themselves kissing on social networking sites.
+The Facebook page had garnered more than 154,404 followers.